CHLQ-FM

 CHLQ-FM is a Canadian radio station broadcasting at 93.1 FM in Charlottetown, Prince Edward Island.
 The station is owned by the Maritime Broadcasting System and currently broadcasts a mainstream rock format branded on-air as Max 93.1.
 The station has been on the air since March 1982.

+As Max 93.1

-On July 16, 2012, CHLQ switched from adult contemporary/classic hits (Magic 93) to mainstream rock (Q93).
+On July 16, 2012, CHLQ-FM switched from adult contemporary/classic hits (Magic 93) to mainstream rock (Q93).